pingcap/docs-cn/tune-tikv-memory-performance.md

 # If there are multiple disks on the machine, store the data of Raft RocksDB on different disks to improve TiKV performance.
 # raftdb-path = "/tmp/tikv/store/raft"

-region-max-size = "384MB"
-# The threshold value of Region split
-region-split-size = "256MB"
 # When the data size change in a Region is larger than the threshold value, TiKV checks whether this Region needs split.
-# To reduce the costs of scanning data in the checking process, set the value to 32MB during checking and set it to
+# To reduce the costs of scanning data in the checking process, set the value to 32 MB during the data import process.
+In the normal operation status, set it to the default value.
-# the default value in normal operation.
 region-split-check-diff = "32MB"

+[coprocessor]
+## If the size of a Region with the range of [a,e) is larger than the value of `region_max_size`, TiKV trys to split the Region to several Regions, for example, the Regions with the ranges of [a,b), [b,c), [c,d), and [d,e).
+## After the Region split, the size of the split Regions is equal to the value of `region_split_size` (or slightly larger than the value of `region_split_size`).
+# region-max-size = "144MB"
+# region-split-size = "96MB"

 [rocksdb]
 # The maximum number of threads of RocksDB background tasks.
 The background tasks include compaction and flush.